whaatt/Journey/README.md

 ### TLDR
 Screenshots are available [here](http://imgur.com/a/nrEah).
-Suggestions or pull requests are greatly welcomed.
-This was a lot of fun to make and I hope that you find it a lot of fun to use.
+Suggestions or pull requests are very welcome.
+The portal consists of the waveform on the wall, the time-varying FFT as bands, and color accents on beats.

 ### Summary
 Most of the features in my program were pretty unintended.
 This project